Frequently Asked Questions

 If you need your result for an application for further study, we recommend that you contact your university or UCAS to explain the situation.
 We will gladly support this with an official confirmation.

-The maximum number of candidates allowed per room for exams in March, April and May is 25.
+The maximum number of candidates allowed in a standard classroom for exams in May is 15.
+In larger auditoriums, or school halls, this number may be increased.

-Candidates will be seated 2 Metres apart from one another during the written tests.
+Candidates will be seated 2 Metres apart from one another during the written and speaking tests.

-We kindly ask that if you wish to withdraw your registration for an exam, please tell us at least 24 hours in advance of the starting time of your first test.
+We kindly ask that if you wish to withdraw your registration for an exam, please tell us at least 7 days in advance of your first test.

-If you are unable to attend your test as a result of precautions against the spread of the Coronavirus, for example if you are unable to travel to the test venue, have recently visited a high-risk area, or are unwell on the day of the test, you can withdraw your entry and receive a full refund.
+If you are unable to attend your test as a result of precautions against the spread of the Coronavirus, for example if you are unable to travel to the test venue, have recently visited a high-risk area, or are unwell on the day of the test, you must contact the Centre Manager to tell us about this.

 The ‘high risk areas’ on 15 March 2020 were: